 - By Kathi Keville and Mindy Green, 2009 (softcover, 246 pages)

 Well known teachers and practitioners draw on their combined 40 years of experience in herbal healing and aromatherapy to offer us a well rounded guide to aromatherapy from an herbalist's perspective.

 - By Demetria Clark, 2015 (softcover, 183 pages)

 This comprehensive sourcebook explains how essential oils and herbal remedies can provide natural, alternative solutions to the myriad health care needs that arise during pregnancy, birth, and postpartum.
-Experienced aromatherapist and midwife Demetria Clark guides you through exploring the safe, gentle, and effective treatments for conditions specific to this transformative time in a woman’s life.
+Experienced aromatherapist Demetria Clark guides you through exploring the safe, gentle, and effective formulas specific to this transformative time in a woman’s life.